 - The General Counsel and Company Secretary identifies that The Crown Estate will be acquiring a new subsidiary within the next three months.
 This entity has several buildings that may need to be included within data processes.
-As such, the General Counsel and Company Secretary notifies Carbon Credentials and the Sustainability Manager of this change. - Carbon Credentials will review the change to assure it is needed using the Reporting Boundaries Decision Tree (see Appendix 5), which follows the company's chosen operational control approach. - Carbon Credentials evaluates the associated impact of the organisational boundary change on data capture, management and/or GHG quantification procedures in order to plan any necessary course of action. - Carbon Credentials and the Sustainability Manager approve the organisational boundary change and works with relevant persons to ensure it is reflected in data capture, management and/or GHG quantification procedures.
+As such, the General Counsel and Company Secretary notifies Carbon Intelligence and the Head of Sustainability (Real Estate) of this change. - Carbon Intelligence will review the change to assure it is needed using the Reporting Boundaries Decision Tree (see Appendix 5), which follows the company's chosen operational control approach. - Carbon Intelligence evaluates the associated impact of the organisational boundary change on data capture, management and/or GHG quantification procedures to plan any necessary course of action. - Carbon Intelligence and the Head of Sustainability (Real Estate) approve the organisational boundary change and works with relevant persons to ensure it is reflected in data capture, management and/or GHG quantification procedures.